-Lease payments are accrued according to contract terms, which make payments due quarterly, represented by the four spikes on the graph (July, Sept., Dec. and March).
-The Somky lease payments were invoiced per contract.
-However, it is expected that the Somky lease agreement will be terminated and has been removed from receivables and revenue.
+Lease payments are accrued according to contract terms, which make payments due quarterly, represented by the four spikes on the graph (July, Sept., Dec. and March/April).
+Lease payments were invoiced per contract.
+The Somky lease was officially terminated in September 2020; however, only half of the payments were received in FY 2018/19 and no payments were received in FY 2019/20.
+The termination of that lease reduced the revenue by \$600,000 a year which explains the current year actuals tracking lower than the three-year average.